NewlineDotBlog/kalidesktop-docker/README.md

 * `/root/` is non persistent custom files and folders.
 These are meant only for the kali machine such as symbolic links etc.
 * `/home/$USER` is the persistent home folder of the host machine.
-* `/opt/vol/` is a persistent programs and files.
+* `/opt/vol/` is a volume for persistent programs and files.
 Should be used for weird installations and configurations.
 Separate volumes can be attached in `/opt/` as well.

 How to build: